-- members of Underrepresented Communities.
-Only public outdoor spaces that are being used for support programming or as temporary shelter by Underrepresented Communities will be included as CAIs for the purposes of the BEAD program.
-The VCBB will work directly with communities to identify appropriate locations. - Community media centers: Community media centers are defined to include public access television (and radio) stations.
+• Community media centers (MC): Community media centers are defined to include public access television (and radio) stations.
 Community media centers facilitate the use of broadband by vulnerable populations, including children and youth.
 Some of Vermont's community media centers operate summer camps for children and youth interested in video production or journalism, as well as volunteer and internship opportunities.
 These programs would be augmented significantly with reliable broadband service, and these camps could serve as another access point to broadband service for those children/youth whose homes are un- or under-served.
 Only community media centers offering programming to Underrepresented Communities will be categorized as CAIs for the purposes of the BEAD program.
+The VCBB has worked with public access television and radio stations individually to identify relevant locations.

+Total Number of Community media centers: 24 Total Number of Un-and-Underserved Community media centers: 3

-The VCBB will work with public access television and radio stations individually to identify relevant locations. - General stores: General stores are defined as those listed as general/country stores by the Vermont Retailers and Grocers Association.
-16 General stores facilitate the use of broadband by all vulnerable populations and underrepresented communities, but are particularly important for individuals living in rural areas (especially those living in rural areas that are also members of other Underrepresented Communities).
+• General stores (GS): General stores are defined as those listed as general/country stores by the Vermont Retailers and Grocers Association.
+General stores facilitate the use of broadband by all vulnerable populations and underrepresented communities, but are particularly important for individuals living in rural areas (especially those living in rural areas that are also members of other Underrepresented Communities).
 In the most rural and remote areas of Vermont, the general store is frequently the only community gathering space in a town.
-Country and general stores across the state play host to meetings of various clubs (including the Lions Club, Rotary Club, Historical Society), events for senior citizens or veterans, and children's programming, and some even include offices for government services, including post offices.
+Country and general stores across the state play host to meetings of various clubs (including the Lions Club, Rotary Club, Historical Society), events for senior citizens or veterans, and children's programming, host government meetings and townhalls, and some even include offices for government services, including post offices.
 In those communities, general stores are the single place where community members congregate for any number of activities, as well as to gather information and shop.
-Once connected with reliable, highcapacity broadband, they may often be the only locations in the most rural communities where digital skills programming could be offered, in the absence of another more traditional location (such as a school or community center).
-Only general stores with gathering spaces or which provide additional social services will be considered CAIs for the purposes of the BEAD program, and the VCBB will work directly with communities to identify relevant locations.
+Once connected with reliable, high-capacity broadband, they may often be the only locations in the most rural communities where digital skills programming could be offered, in the absence of another more traditional location (such as a school or community center).
+In many communities across Vermont, there would be no CAIs at all but for the inclusion of General Stores in this category.
+This would be a disservice to Vermonters in general, and to Vermont's Covered Populations in particular; Vermonters with limited mobility and transportation options may not be able to travel significant distances to reach locations where they can use the Internet, nor should they be expected to do so.
+Only general stores with gathering spaces or which provide additional social services will be considered CAIs for the purposes of the BEAD program, and the VCBB has worked directly with communities to identify relevant locations.